Skip to main content

 This module is assessed on a pass/fail basis only.

-Three reflective practice records (tutor blog posts) to be submitted by e-mail in approximately December, February and May (exact dates are specified to students nearer the time), at which time the assessment of successful completion of the module is made.
-Feedback is provided by the students’ personal tutor by e-mail after each reflective record submission.
+Two reflective practice records (tutor blog posts) to be submitted, exact dates are specified to students nearer the time, at which time the assessment of successful completion of the module is made.
+Feedback is provided by the students’ personal tutor after each reflective record submission.

 One debriefing session is offered following the students’ return from their year abroad.